mhahnFr/iSongs-RadioText/README.md

  - the delay to wait between checking for the currently broadcasted song.
  - Finally, there is a button to reset all settings.

-Those varaibles are not the only ones to be saved, the position and the width of the application window are also saved.
+Those variables are not the only ones to be saved, the position and the width of the application window are also saved.

 ### The parsing